 - Round-Robin Brainstorming – You can use this approach to get people to contribute ideas without being influenced by others.

 - Rolestorming – This technique encourages group members to take on other people's identities while brainstorming, thereby reducing their inhibitions.

 After your individual or group brainstorming session, you'll have a lot of ideas.
 Although it might seem hard to sort through these ideas to find the best ones, analyzing these ideas is an important next step, and you can use several tools to do this.

 Use Affinity Diagrams to organize ideas and find common themes.

 Decision Matrix Analysis and Paired Comparison Analysis will help you choose between different options.
-You can also use the Six Thinking Hats technique to look at ideas from different perspectives; and Multi-Voting can help you choose between options as a team, particularly where the differences between options are quite subjective.
+You can also use the Six Thinking Hats technique to look at ideas from different perspectives; and the Modified Borda Count and Multi-Voting can help you choose between options as a team, particularly where the differences between options are quite subjective.

 When managed well, brainstorming can help you generate radical solutions to problems.
 It can also encourage people to commit to solutions, because they have provided input and played a role in developing them.

 The best approach combines individual and group brainstorming.
 During the process, there should be no criticism of ideas, and creativity should be encouraged.